-The intent of this policy is to enhance compliance with the principles of right and wrong which govern the conduct of County employees, vendors, consultants, contractors and all other outside agencies/parties doing business with St. Johns County.
+The St. Johns County Clerk of the Circuit Court and Comptroller’s (Clerk of Court) Fraud, Waste and Abuse (FWA) Policy has been established to facilitate in the detection, prevention and reporting of fraud, waste and abuse directed against the County government.
+The intent of this policy is to promote awareness of the potential for fraud, waste and abuse throughout the County and to ensure compliance with the principles of right and wrong which govern the conduct of County employees, vendors, consultants, contractors and all other outside agencies/parties doing business with St. Johns County.

 - Fraud – a dishonest and intentional course of action that results in obtaining money, property, or an advantage to which the individual committing the action would not normally be entitled.
 Fraud refers to, but is not limited to, any dishonest or fraudulent act to include forgery or alteration of any document; misappropriation of funds, supplies, etc.; improper handling or reporting of money or financial transactions; profiting by self or others as a result of inside knowledge; destruction or intentional disappearance of records, furniture, fixtures or equipment; accepting or seeking anything of material value from vendors or persons providing services or materials to the County for personal benefit; and/or any similar or related irregularity.